Multi - Day Summer Climb Equipment List

 OR

-Synthetic/ Wool Sun Hoody: Men’s Alpenglow Hoody, Women’s Alpenglow Hoody
+Synthetic/Wool Sun Hoody: Men’s Alpenglow Hoody, Women’s Alpenglow Hoody

 Synthetic T-shirt: Men’s Distance SS Tech Tee, Women’s Distance SS Tech Tee

-Insulating Jacket: lightweight fleece or synthetic: Men’s Solution 2.0 Hoody, Women’s Solution 2.0 Hoody
+Lightweight Insulating Jacket - lightweight fleece or synthetic: Men’s Coefficient LT Hybrid Hoody, Women’s Coefficient Hoody, Men’s Solution 2.0 Hoody, Women’s Solution 2.0 Hoody

 Synthetic/Wool Long Underwear Bottom: Men’s Coefficient LT Pants, Women’s Coefficient LT Pants